-Dive into the thrilling history of Europe and its role on the world stage, studying in three of the most exciting cities of Europe: Rome, Utrecht and Berlin!
-The combination of three courses, designed by three excellent European universities, will provide an exciting overview of the history and workings of Europe.
-Immerse yourself in Europe’s history and culture and visit many of the tangible remains during excursions, city walks and in museums.
+Dive into the thrilling history of Europe and its role on the world stage, zooming in to three of the most exciting cities of Europe: Rome, Utrecht and Berlin!
+The combination of three online courses, designed by three excellent European universities, will provide an overview of the history and workings of Europe.
+Immerse yourself in Europe’s history and culture.

 During this course we will trace the making of Europe, from its most ancient roots to its most current affairs.
 This will be done through a multidisciplinary approach in which political, economic and societal perspectives will be offered.
 You will come to understand these historical developments from both a national and an international viewpoint.
 The programme will offer you the opportunity to explore a broad range of topics starting with the history of the Roman empire, continuing to the Medieval Era and the Renaissance.